Three main differences between case interview and fit interview lie in the interviewer's assessment, the candidate's focus, and the timeline.

 To practice case interview math effectively, follow these two steps:

 Preparing for case interviews can be a long and arduous process.
-But it doesn’t have to be if you follow our Case Interview End-to-End Secrets Program containing 10 case simulation videos covering 5 cases and 100+ feedbacks and best practices.
+But it doesn’t have to be if you follow our Case Interview End-to-End Secrets Program, which contains 10 case simulation videos covering 5 cases and 100+ feedbacks and best practices.
 Good luck with your prep!